phillogic/Steiner-PTC-Notes/Term 3 - Stages of Child Development.md

 - Steiner, R. (1996). *The Education of the Child and Early Lectures on Education*.
 Anthroposophic Press.
 - Steiner, R. (2004). *Human Values in Education*.
 Rudolf Steiner Press.
 - Glöckler, M. (2009). *A Guide to Child Health: A Holistic Approach to Raising Healthy Children*.
 Floris Books.
-- all images courtesty of Open AI.
+- all images courtesty of OpenAI.